Code-division multiple access

 CDMA optimizes the use of available bandwidth as it transmits over the entire frequency range and does not limit the user's frequency range.

 It is used as the access method in many mobile phone standards.
 IS-95, also called "cdmaOne", and its 3G evolution CDMA2000, are often simply referred to as "CDMA", but UMTS, the 3G standard used by GSM carriers, also uses "wideband CDMA", or W-CDMA, as well as TD-CDMA and TD-SCDMA, as its radio technologies.
+Many carriers (such as AT&T, UScellular and Verizon) shut down 3G CDMA-based networks in 2022 and 2024, rendering handsets supporting only those protocols unusable for calls, even to 911.

 It can be also used as a channel or medium access technology, like ALOHA for example or as a permanent pilot/signalling channel to allow users to synchronize their local oscillators to a common system frequency, thereby also estimating the channel parameters permanently.

-In these schemes, the message is modulated on a longer spreading sequence, consisting of several chips (0es and 1es).
+In these schemes, the message is modulated on a longer spreading sequence, consisting of several chips (0s and 1s).
 Due to their very advantageous auto- and crosscorrelation characteristics, these spreading sequences have also been used for radar applications for many decades, where they are called Barker codes (with a very short sequence length of typically 8 to 32).